Important To Note about the Hebrews' Lunar Calendar

 The harvest-sickle would not be put to the standing grain before the grain is ready to be harvested.
 Neither would the harvest be put on hold, potentially for weeks, past the time the grain is harvest-ready.
 God's statement is clear: The seven-week count to Pentecost begins with the first harvested barley, and has no association with the Passover Festival, or its Feast of Unleavened Bread.
 Do we really need more than this?

-We know that the barley harvest is generally ready in early April, about three weeks after the Vernal Equinox.
-Due to varying weather conditions in different years the exact date will also vary, but not usually too much earlier or later.
-We have opted therefore to place the First Fruits Moed relative to and subsequent to the Vernal Equinox, consistently in early April, and of course on a Sunday.
-From that Sunday, 50 days are then counted, determining the day of the Feast of Pentecost, which is also always on a Sunday.
-The two undated Moedim of First Fruits and Pentecost are the only ones which we will not always be able to place in the calendar on their exact dates with certainty.
+From the Sunday of First Fruits, 50 days are then counted, determining the day of the Feast of Pentecost, which is also always on a Sunday.
+The two undated Moedim of First Fruits and Pentecost are the only ones which cannot always be placed in the calendar on their precise historical dates with certainty.

 ________